Front Page › Forums › Rights › What is a right?

 * Individual rights vs group rightsA summary of our position on each one of these:

-* We don’t use the term “natural rights” because rights are a social construct
+* We don’t use the term “natural rights” because rights are not created by nature, they are entirely a social construct

 * We don’t use the term “claim rights”, preferring to express obligations on others as laws creating the obligation and the system through which the obligation will be fulfilled

-* We don’t use the terms “liberty rights” and “positive rights”, preferring to define liberties which are limited by other people’s rights
+* We don’t use the terms “liberty rights”, preferring to define “liberties” which are limited by other people’s rights

-* We don’t use the term “negative rights”, preferring to name rights after the freedom they protect (which is easy to remember), but defining them as a set of prohibitions on others
+* We don’t use the terms “positive rights” or “negative rights”, because rights don’t have a charge or direction; we do prefer to name rights after the freedom they protect (which is easy to remember), but defining them as a set of prohibitions on others which have the effect of protecting the freedom

-* We define all rights as individual rights; any reference to group rights is merely a short-hand for a collection of related rights for a specific situation for analysis or discussion, but they exist only as individual rights or as laws creating obligations
+* We define all rights as individual rights; any reference to group rights is merely a short-hand for a collection of related rights for a specific situation for analysis or discussion, but they exist only as individual rights that apply to anyone in the same situation

 Adoption of rights